310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 You linked my chosen path to a bright, shining future!
 {% endbubble %}

-{% img <th>(Tanabata Declaration)</th> Shinobu Sengoku CG2.png %}
+{% img /img/es/eventstory/orihimeandhikoboshi/shinobubcg.jpg %}

 {% bubble Shinobu %}
 I shall definitely become a splendid ninja!
-And then I shall become an idol like you, Isara-dono—I shall become someone who can be respected!
+And then I shall become an idol like you, Isara-dono — I shall become someone who can be respected!

 I shall persist onwards, until that very day!
 I shall go through all the rigorous training, and endure it all, to the very end!